Dym077/Incarnatesound/README.md

 - [GitHub](https://github.com/) - For hosting and version control.
 - [Google Fonts](https://fonts.google.com/) - Used to import additional fonts to the project.
 - [TinyPNG](https://tinypng.com/) - To compress image files to reduce file size without losing quality.
+- [IloveIMG](https://www.iloveimg.com/) - Used to resize, convert and compress image files.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
+- [Convertio](https://convertio.co/jpg-webp/) - Used for conversion of images to webp format.

 # Deployment
 This project was deployed using GitHub.
 To access the website through GitHub, follow these steps: